ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/exercises/tutorial-1-claude-integration.md

-# Tutorial 1: Connecting Your Server to Claude Desktop
+# Tutorial 1: Connecting Your Server to Cursor IDE

 Welcome to your first real-world MCP integration!
-In this tutorial, you'll connect an MCP server to Claude Desktop, enabling Claude to use your tools in live conversations.
+In this tutorial, you'll connect an MCP server to Cursor IDE, enabling Claude to use your tools in live conversations.
 This is where MCP truly comes to life - giving AI assistants access to your custom capabilities.

 ## Learning Objectives

 By completing this tutorial, you will:

-1. Understand how Claude Desktop discovers and launches MCP servers
+1. Understand how Cursor IDE discovers and launches MCP servers
-2. Configure a server in Claude Desktop's settings
+2. Configure a server in Cursor IDE's settings
 3. Test server functionality through conversational AI interaction
 4. Debug common integration issues
 5. Verify tools are working correctly in production